Reflecting Upon Irreducible Mind

 Regarding God, it's a religious question; but a Christian

-at his image and, hence, created each of us with consciousness.
-And in
+exist) at his image and, hence, created each of us with consciousness.

-such case, God own consciousness doesn't need explanation, since it's a
+And in such case, God own consciousness doesn't need explanation, since

-basic property or attribute of his divine nature (share with us, due to
+it's a basic property or attribute of his divine nature (share with us,

 :-)).